 The principle supply of the water in these pots came through earthen pipes, some of which were supplanted with cast iron in 1903.
 What's more, with respect to irrigational purposes, aside from the outlets at the two great closures, the entire charbagh garden is sustained with water through interconnected waterways.
 Aside from the slope, a large section of the water gadgets at the Taj Mahal have stood the test of times and are still present there.
 Also, it's the nearness of these exceptionally made water gadgets that the physical excellence of the Taj has been taken to an ethereal level.

-Understanding the intricate waterworks of the Taj Mahal Complex
+Understanding the intricate water network of the Taj Mahal Complex

-The waterworks, which conveyed water to the Taj charbagh garden from the Yamuna by method from a reservoir conduit upheld on curves, are arranged outside its western wall and still save their unique design.
-The delta from the river is no more unmistakable (a temple sanctuary complex devoted to Shiva (now known as the Khan Alam-Basai-Ghat Mandir) was constructed over it).
+The water network, which conveyed water to the Taj's chaarbagh garden from the Yamuna by method from a reservoir conduit upheld on curves, are sited outside the Taj's western wall and still save their unique design.
+There used to be an inlet from the Yamuna River which is not visible anymore because of a temple sanctuary complex devoted to Shiva (now known as the Khan Aalam-Basai-Ghaat Temple) that was constructed over it.
 From it a channel directed the water into an elongated supply sunk into the ground along the eastern wall of a rectangular building containing capacity tanks (now destroyed).
-From the supply tank, the water was lifted by using bullocks tied with ropes and attached to pulleys, or Persian wheels turned by bullocks, to tanks at the highest point of the building.
+From the supply tank, the water was raised using bullocks tied with ropes and attached to pulleys (or Persian-style wheels that were rotated by bullocks) to overhead tanks situated at the top of the structure.
 This encouraged an open channel along the highest point of the reservoir conduit wall.

 The substantial water passage runs south, with two twists, up to the level of the western garden's wall structure.
 Here it turns east and curves a more extensive arm with three tanks on its top and meets the garden wall.
 The water was then directed in a funnel through the wall and down to the level of the ‘diverts', in the walkways of the charbagh garden.
 The wall is 9.47 m (31 ft) tall, and the drop gave the water the vital weight to keep the wellsprings active and the garden plots irrigated.
 The 0.25-meter earthen funnels lay 1.8 meter underneath the surface in accordance with the principle walkway, which fills the primary pools of the complex.